-It is thanks to the Friends of The Jesse Smith Library that we are able to hold all our amazing programs including our summer reading programs, Halloween events, Coffeehouses and Riverwalk Times Concert Series.
-The Friends raise funds through book sales, vendor fairs, silent auction and donations.
-They are always looking for new members, look for more information about joining on our website.
+It is thanks to the Friends of the Jesse Smith Library that we are able to hold all of our amazing programs including summer reading programs, Halloween events, Riverwalk Times Concert Series and other special events.
+The Friends raise money through book sales, vendor fairs, silent auction and donations.
+They are always looking for new members look for more information about joining on our website.
 The Friends meet in the library on the first Wednesday of each month at 6:30 pm.
 Upcoming Friends events: